tohqh/csc_scraping/README.md

 # csc_scraping
 Automation for collection of data (course dates, course descriptions, etc) from CSC website.

-Codes are working an accurate as of 3 Jan 2022.
+Python codes utilising Selenium are working and accurate as of 3 Jan 2022.

 The codes in this project are for references purposes only.
 In no way should they be used to scrape websites without authorisations and I shall not be held liable for any losses or damages incurred as a result.